-After unfreezing the decoder parameters using the linear classification strategy, a notable improvement in the overall performance of the network was observed.
-Specifically, in Model S, the fine-tuning decoder-based network outperformed the supervised learning method with the same network architecture by 6.32\% and 5.54\% in terms of DSC and JA, respectively.
+Through unfreezing the decoder in the pre-trained model, a notable improvement in the overall performance is observed.
+Specifically, in model S, the fine-tuning decoder strategy outperformed the supervised learning method with the same network architecture by 6.32\% and 5.54\% in terms of DSC and JI, respectively.
 However, as the network scale increased, the improvement achieved by fine-tuning decoder-based networks gradually decreased.
-Model L showed no difference between the two training strategies, indicating that transferring large-scale networks is more challenging than smaller ones.
-Across all experimental settings, the best and sub-optimal segmentation models were Model S and Model L, respectively, initialized with a diffusion step of 0.
-These models achieved DSC scores of up to 86.91\% and 85.21\%, and JA scores of 80.38\% and 78.66\%, respectively.
+Model L showed no difference between the two fine-tuning strategies, indicating that transferring large-scale networks is more challenging than smaller ones.
+Across all experimental settings, the best and sub-optimal segmentation models were model S and model L, respectively, initialized with a diffusion step of 0.
+These models achieved DSC scores of up to 86.91\% and 85.21\%, and JI scores of 80.38\% and 78.66\%, respectively.
 By examining the relationship between the segmentation performance and the initialization diffusion step, we can infer that the optimal initialization step generally falls within the range of 0 and 300.